Brain Traffic Lands the Quad!

 In the 2010 Winter Olympics, figure skater Evan Lysacek won the gold medal without a quad jump, much to the chagrin of the Russian favorite, Evgeni “The-KGB-stole-Steve-Perry’s-mullet-for-me” Plushenko.

-Afterwards, Evgeni glowered and ranted.
+Afterward, Evgeni glowered and ranted.
 He briefly stood on the gold medal platform at the medals ceremony.
 His official website declared him the “platinum” medal winner.
 He made it clear that you need a quad to compete.
 Vladimir Putin agreed.

 I don’t know about you, but we at Brain Traffic got the message.
 I mean, seriously, Evgeni and Vladimir are not guys you want mad at you.
 So, we got to work.